 Yesterday, October 9, a noose was found hanging from the office door of distinguished African American Psychology professor Madonna Constantine.
-I couldn't believe that this type of thing was happening here, at Teachers College, a place that prides itself in having diversity and equity in education.
-At the same time, no place is free of racism as long as it is prevalent in our country.
-TC is no different.
-AS diverse as our community is here, it doesn't escape the evils of racism.
+I couldn't believe that this type of thing was happening here, at Teachers College, a place t

 Today we had a protest of solidarity where the entire college, students, faculty, and administration, stood outside of TC's main entrance to let people know that this college and university wasn't going to stand for actions as cowardice and awful as this.
-After Professor Madonna Constantine gave her statement saying that she wasn't going to be silenced from the actions of a coward on Tuesday, we walked around the Teachers College campus and then around Columbia's campus before returning for a town hall meeting.
+After Professor Madonna Constantine gave her statement saying that she wasn't going to be silenced from the actions of a coward on Tuesday, we walked around the Teachers College campus and th

 Personally, I loved it.
 It was the first real protest that I stood behind and believed in.